rippedpiracy/docs/PC-Software/Games.md

 [**Get Data from Steam / SteamDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB) [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=71837) - Extracts all the information of the DLCs/Games from Steam/SteamDB and exports in various formats that can be used as a config file for Greenluma, CreamAPI and more.
 Can also extract SHA1 checksums of the latest build of any Steam Game that can be used to verify Game integrity.

 [**Tulip Steam Game Packer**](https://cs.rin.ru/forum/viewtopic.php?t=114211) - CLI Steam Games Downloader, has wide range of features such as: automatically archiving, downloading platform specific (Windows, Mac, Linux) content, option to pick different branches and more.
 [**DepotDownloader**](https://github.com/SteamRE/DepotDownloader) - CLI Steam Depot Downloader, can individually download DLCs and other Depots of Games (if the DLCs have their own Depots) that you own.
+It can also download individual manifest files, meaning you can download older versions of Depots/Games/DLCs.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamDepotDownloaderGUI](https://github.com/SteamRE/DepotDownloader/) - GUI version.
 *<small>To find the Depot IDs of various Depots, you can visit <https://steamdb.info/>, go on the page of the game and select "Depots" on the sidebar.
 There, you'll find the Depot IDs of various packages you can download.</small>*